sveetch/sveetch-net/README.rst

     make assets

-Also in for production you will need to edit the ``project/settings_production.py`` to fit your database access and SMTP host, if you target to publish the site with Apache2+fcgid there is a ``etc/apache.cfg`` ready to use.
+Also in production you will need to edit the ``project/settings_production.py`` to fit your database access and SMTP host, if you target to publish the site with **Apache2+fcgid** there is a ``etc/apache.cfg`` ready to use for your virtual host.

 Devel libraries
 ***************